Qoosim/Bookings_API/README.md

 ## 📽️ About The Project
 ![screenshot](app/assets/images/list_of_bikes.jpeg)

 This is a bookings API which is based on an app to book an appointment to try a bike by a logged-in user.
-Only the admin users can manage the creation, updating and destroying bikes.
+Only admin users can manage the creation, updating, and destroying bikes.

 ### 🥡 Get Started
 To get a local copy up and running follow the steps below.